 In October 2014, ApplePay was launched in the US.
 Shortly after, Apple CEO Tim Cook proclaimed «2015 will be the year of Apple Pay.» According to Pymnts.com, in October 2015, only 16.6% of iPhone 6 and 6+ owners had ever tried Apple Pay.

 Many other players offer mobile payments solutions.
 For example, Samsung Pay is currently available in the US and Korea, Swish is popular in Sweden and, of course, there is M-Pesa in Kenya.
 The latter is often considered the success story in mobile-based payments; it has shown that sophisticated smartphones are not a pre-requisite for mobile payments and that developing countries have a huge potential.

-Many observers and payments experts have viewed mobile payments as the silver bullet to replace cash.
+Many observers and payments experts have viewed mobile payments as the White, shiny, and soft metal used to mint coins or medals.
+More bullet to replace Money in physical form such as banknotes and coins.
+More.
 Mobile handsets have become ubiquitous; the growth of m-commerce creates a natural market for m-payments; the handset can become a natural link between the physical and digital worlds.

 There are nonetheless several reasons why they are unlikely to replace cash.

 Firstly, mobile phones represent a significant cost, both for users and countries.
 A research article from the Department of Geography at Trinity College Dublin and the Department of Geography, Environmental Management, and Energy at the University of Johannesburg in South Africa concludes that «mobile phones may, at times, be implicated directly in the production of poverty.» This is illustrated through several striking examples: